AnshulJadwani/RestaurantRecommenderSystem/README.md

 - Persistent storage of embeddings for quick startup
 - Robust text preprocessing and cleaning
 - Graceful handling of missing or inconsistent data
- - Aspect-based pros/cons extraction from reviews and descriptions (KeyBERT + sentiment)
 - Improved natural-language summaries with formatted currency symbols

 ## Project Structure